flyingmachine/brave-clojure-web/content/writing-macros.md

 arguments are fully evaluated before they're passed to the function, whereas macros receive arguments as unevaluated data structures.

-We can see this in the above example.
+You can see this in the above example.
 If you tried evaluating `(1 1 +)`, you would get an exception.
 However, since you're making a macro call, the unevaluated list `(1 1 +)` is passed to `postfix-notation`.
-We can thus use `conj`, `butlast`, and `last` functions to rearrange the list so that it's something Clojure can evaluate:
+You can thus use `conj`, `butlast`, and `last` functions to rearrange the list so that it's something Clojure can evaluate:

 ```clojure